RobinWeiler/RV/README.md

   <li>external_raw (mne.io.Raw, optional): mne.io.Raw object to load in RV.
 If provided, disable_file_selection and disable_preprocessing become True.
 Defaults to None.</li>
 </ul>

-A demo EEG recording, in a file called "RV_demo_signal_preprocessed.fif", can be found at https://surfdrive.surf.nl/files/index.php/s/F8LZv1qm9Gd4PPb .
-This file was preprocessed with a 1-45 Hz bandpass filter, 50 Hz notch filter, and already has several marked bad channels.
+A demo EEG recording, in a file called "RV_demo_signal.fif", can be found at https://surfdrive.surf.nl/files/index.php/s/F8LZv1qm9Gd4PPb .
+This file was preprocessed with a 1-45 Hz bandpass filter and a 50 Hz notch filter.

 ### Implemented deep-learning model